altercation/storage-gen/README.md

 ### Try It:

-Having booted the Arch Linux install medium, download the storage-gen script with the following command.
+Having booted the Arch Linux install medium, download the storage-gen script with the following command:

     # curl -L http://links.ethanschoonover.com/storage-gen | zsh
     # storage-gen --help

-To create a configuration script for a typical new Arch Linux system, you could use the following commands (these only output text or tree information, they do not execute any changes to the system).
+To create a configuration script for a typical new Arch Linux system, you could use the following commands (these only output text or tree information, they do not execute any changes to the system):

     # storage-gen new-simple
     # storage-gen new-simple --tree